Congratulations Tesla Quartet

 Serafim Smigelskiy, cello

 Inspired by contemporary art, Serafim performs a wide repertoire of modern music and collaborates with ensembles in new music.
-Working directly with such composers as Magnus Lindberg, Steve Reich, and Mathias Pintscher has led to performances of their music at such venues as Carnegie Hall, Alice Tully Hall, the Peter Jay Sharp Theater, Lincoln Center, Harvard University’s Radcliff Hall, Moscow Philharmonic Hall, and others.
+Working directly with such composers as Magnus Lindberg, Steve Reich, and Matthias Pintscher has led to performances of their music at such venues as Carnegie Hall, Alice Tully Hall, the Peter Jay Sharp Theater, Lincoln Center, Harvard University’s Radcliff Hall, Moscow Philharmonic Hall, and others.
 Serafim also has a keen interest in historic performance practice and has studied Baroque cello with Bruno Cocset of the Jordi Savall ensemble.
-From 2003 he was a member of the New Holland Baroque Ensemble in St. Petersburg, which he joined for numerous concerts, radio broadcasts and tours.
+From 2003, he was a member of the New Holland Baroque Ensemble in St. Petersburg, which he joined for numerous concerts, radio broadcasts and tours.
 He has studied and collaborated with such prominent musicians as Mstislav Rostropovich, Natalia Gutman, Laurence Lesser, Colin Carr, Martin Storey, Richard Aaron, Eric Rosenblith, Ben Sayevich, Stanislav Ioudenitch, William Grant Naboré, Vassily Sinaisky, Julius Berger, Alban Gerhardt, Giya Kancheli, Alexey Liubimov, Daniel Müller-Schott, Nicholas Kitchen, Peter Stump and many others.

-His other interests include photography, reading and traveling.
+His other interests include photography, reading, and traveling.